 Logan was another story.
 He was well connected and ran an extremely popular Instagram account.
 His true passion was travel photography, and it afforded him the opportunity to connect with a diverse group of people, from everyday followers to business owners and celebrities.
 His social media networking had landed him some lucrative photoshoot gigs in Hawaii and Canada, and he’d saved the earnings to pay for a five-week trip to Africa.
 Logan’s parents were well connected too.
 His dad was a semi-retired executive with a federal government information technology contractor and his mom was the executive director of a national foundation that supports STEM initiatives across the eastern seaboard.
 Logan could expose the kids to a whole new world, but he just wasn’t aware of the power of his social capital and was clueless on how to share it with kids.

 Mastering Social Capital for the Kids

 Rayshawn and Logan represent the two sides of youth service program staff: one with high levels of social capital (SoCap) and one without.
-The unfortunate reality is that staff members who possess street cred but low-levels of SoCap are generally the ones connecting with youth while the ones with higher levels tend to not fully engage.
+The unfortunate reality is those staff members who possess "street cred" but low-levels of social capital are generally the ones connecting with youth while the ones with higher levels tend to not fully engage.

-Edward DeJesus is the founder o Social Capital Builders.
+Edward DeJesus is the founder of Social Capital Builders.